 The Variety 4-H Horseback Riding Program is a therapeutic as well as recreational program for children with cognitive and/or physical challenges.

-To apply, forms including documentation from the child's physician, is required.
+To apply, forms and documentation from the child's physician are required.
 Class capacity is determined by the number of available horses.
-For more information about the program, the application process, and the benefits of such therapeutic recreation, please click HERE.
+To register, or for more information about the program, the application process, and the benefits of such therapeutic recreation, please click HERE.